 Camping is one way visitors traveling through the Blue Ridge Parkway can spend the night under the stars in one of America’s most beautiful natural settings.

-The Parkway’s nine campgrounds were built years ago and do not offer hookups, but most have at least some sites that will accommodate sizeable recreational vehicles, and all offer restrooms, drinking water, picnic tables and grills.
-Showers are available at Mt.
-Pisgah campground.
+The Parkway’s nine campgrounds were built years ago and do not offer hookups, but most have at least some sites that will accommodate sizeable recreational vehicles, and all offer restrooms (showers are available at Mt.
+Pisgah campground only), drinking water, picnic tables and grills.

 - Otter Creek Campground - MP 60.8

 - Peaks of Otter Campground - MP 85.6

 - Roanoke Mountain Campground - MP 120.4 - CLOSED in 2014